EUTS/EUTS.github.io/_posts/2014-12-03-Getting-Started-With-PHP.markdown

 <hr>

 Before you get started with PHP, you should probably have a good understanding of HTML, CSS and some Javascript.
-Even before I took my Internet and Web programming course, I found some interesting resources to learn these three languages from, one of them being a website called [Dash](https://dash.generalassemb.ly/).
+While looking for web development stuff online, I found some interesting resources to learn these three languages from, one of them being a website called [Dash](https://dash.generalassemb.ly/).

 Dash is a website that teaches you HTML, CSS and Javascript through a series of mini projects; where the first one is